SamZorSec/Itead_Sonoff/README.md

 - Turn on/off the relay from the onboard button

 ## Steps
-- Connect the Sonoff to a FTDI and Upload the firmware
+- Connect the Sonoff to a FTDI and upload the firmware
 - Connect to the new Wi-Fi AP and memorize its name (1)
 - Select `Configure WiFi`(2)
 - Choose your network (3) and enter your MQTT username, password, broker IP address and broker port (4)